 Neonatal Ventilation Injuries

 Many babies are born with respiratory problems that make it difficult for them to get sufficient oxygen by breathing on their own.
 Being born prematurely, meconium aspiration syndrome, or apnea are some of the most common reasons for neonatal respiratory problems.
-Newborns with respiratory difficulties are typically transferred to a NICU and put on mechanical ventilation to help them get sufficient oxygen until they can breath okay on their own.
+Newborns with respiratory difficulties are typically transferred to a NICU and put on mechanical ventilation to help them get sufficient oxygen until they can breathe okay on their own.

 Despite their obvious life-saving abilities, infant respirator devices can actually be harmful to the baby if not properly used and managed.
 The main risk posed by improper use of neonatal respiratory devices is hypocarbia from overventilation.
 Overventilation occurs when the respiration device causes the baby to draw breaths that are too deep and/or too fast (similar to hyperventilation).
 When this occurs, it can cause too much carbon dioxide to be removed from the baby’s system too quickly, triggering abnormally low CO2 levels in the bloodstream.